 A small business credit card is very similar to a personal credit card, but there are some key differences.
 They are similar in that they both rely on the primary account holder’s personal credit and a guarantee of repayment.
 And while small business credit cards are exempt from many of the consumer protection provisions of the CARD Act of 2009, most major card issuers have chosen to voluntarily have their cards comply with the laws that pertain to personal credit cards.

 However, small business credit cards that offer cash back rewards are more likely to offer bonuses for purchases that companies make more often than consumers.
 For example, a small business card may offer bonuses for office supplies, online advertising, and telecommunications purchases, rather than for groceries and entertainment charges.
 Small business credit cards are also likely to include powerful reporting and expense tracking tools that can simplify your accounting and tax preparation.

-Recommended: For more information on how to get a small business credit card, check out our guide.
+Recommended: For more information on how to get a small business credit card, check out our How to Get a Business Credit Card guide.